scripting/feedlandSupport/docs/feedinfopage.md

 ### View and edit categories

-<i>Categories</i> lists the categories you have assigned the feed to.
+The <i>Categories</i> row lists the categories you have assigned to the feed.
 If you click the (Edit) button you can change the category assignments in the <a href="http://scripting.com/images/2022/10/19/categoriesDialogScreen.png">dialog</a>.

 ### View as